Strategies and Accommodation to Support Employment in People with FASD

 Welcoming Indigenous Australians in your Workplace

-Employers who seek to welcome Indigenous Australians in their workplace should think about how to create and maintain a culturally safe and appropriate work environment.
+Employers who seek to welcome Indigenous Australians in their workplace should consider how to create and maintain a culturally safe and appropriate work environment.

 This can be achieved by:

-- Improving your understanding of Indigenous Australian peoples’ culture and language including customs, modes of communication and historical factors such as colonisation that have shaped the lives of Indigenous Australians (for more information: Working with Indigenous Australians – Home).
+- Improving your understanding of Indigenous Australian peoples’ culture and language including customs, modes of communication and historical factors such as colonisation that have shaped the lives of Indigenous Australians.

-- Preparing the workplace by implementing practices that show a commitment to welcoming and supporting Indigenous Australian staff members.
+- Preparing the workplace by implementing practices that show a commitment to welcoming and supporting Indigenous Australian employees.

 - Adopting selection processes and procedures that are flexible and inclusive.